Let’s Talk About How Business Travelers are Changing Dynamics of Corporate Travel!

 By 2020, one in three hotel bookings would be done online.
 This is a secure sign of the rising number of digital touchpoints in the numerous phases of a business traveler’s journey.
 A business traveler, on average, spends 50 minutes, visiting as many as 16 distinct online touchpoints to plan, research, and make a booking.
 Indian travelers browse through 20 separate categories of mobile apps throughout their business trip.

 Millennials favor researching and booking flights, stay, and ground transportation on their smartphones, with 60% of Indians making online bookings via their desktops/laptops and 47% of them via their smartphones.
 Millennials primarily are dependent on technology for their entire business travel booking process – from online bookings to reviews, and from check-ins to staying connected with family and colleagues.

 A substantial chunk of business travelers prefers thorough online research before making their bookings as it provides essential information and competitive deals.
 Thus, feeding a smooth and mobile-friendly travel experience in a business ecosystem can help enhance an employee’s overall corporate travel experience and provide exceptional omnichannel support throughout their journey.
 The Indian Business Travel Industry is ever-evolving and continuously adapting with relevant, prompt, and responsive services to aid travelers in enhancing their experience.

 The ‘Bleisure’ trend is securing itself to be the future of Business Travel as Millennials are eager to make the most of their time spent on business trips by adding a couple of leisure days to their travel.
 The face of business travel is evolving as the line between business and leisure is becoming increasingly blurred.

-The enhanced flexibility in the business travel policy has increased the employee productivity and well being, eventually taking a well rounded and tactical approach towards better employee management which in turn will produce efficient employees and bring in stronger results.
+The enhanced flexibility in the business travel policy has increased employee productivity and well-being, eventually taking a well-rounded and tactical approach towards better employee management, which in turn will produce efficient employees and bring in more substantial results.